beyond-decentralized/AIRport/README.md

 Decentralized Applications (DApps) lack an easy-to-use database layer.

-### Our solution:
+### The solution:

-AIRport a decentralized relational database of Repositories.
+AIRport is a decentralized relational database of Repositories.
 Repositories are virtual databases, each with its own transaction log.
 Each Repository has a globally unique identifier that allows to distinguish it from other repositories in the same relational database (such as WebSql, or SqLite in